Strategic Plan 2023-2028

 What We’ll Do

-• Accelerate prescribed fire projects of the Sonoma Valley Wildlands Collaborative (SVWC) member organizations
+• Accelerate collaborative prescribed fire projects

-Increasing the pace and scale of this work requires adequate resources and we identify, apply, and secure the necessary funding through grants for to fund SVWC’s programs.
-Working outside of the SVWC, and in coordination with fire protection agencies, landowners, and community groups, we survey the region and plan for prescribed burns that protect biodiversity rich conservation zones currently at risk.
-This includes designing a plan to implement an additional 1,000 acres of fuel reduction and fire-treatments in addition to maintaining previously burned areas of 500+ acres.
+Increasing the pace and scale of the Sonoma Valley Wildlands Collaborative’s (SVWC) prescribed fire work requires financial resources which we secure through programs and granting organizations for the collaborative.
+Working in coordination with fire protection agencies, landowners, and community groups, we survey the region and identify areas that meet conditions for prescribed burns to protect biodiversity-rich conservation zones currently at risk.
+This is in addition to maintaining over 500 acres of previously burned areas, and designing plans to implement additional acres of fuel reduction and fire treatments.